TL;DR

 While policies vary, a good mid-range to comprehensive PMI plan will offer a robust suite of mental health benefits designed to provide end-to-end support, from diagnosis to recovery.

 This is often the first and most critical step.
-A PMI policy can give you rapid access to a private psychiatrist or clinical psychologist.
+A PMI policy can give you faster access, where available, to a private psychiatrist or clinical psychologist.
 This allows for a swift and thorough assessment, an accurate diagnosis, and the creation of a personalised treatment plan, all without the lengthy wait for an NHS specialist appointment.

 This is the cornerstone of most mental health treatment.
 Policies typically cover a set number of sessions per policy year for treatments like: